History of Moscow in Timeline

 December 2017 was the darkest month in Moscow since records began, with only six minutes of sunlight.

-2017: Building works of the Irina Viner-Usmanova Gymnastics Palace started
+2017: Building of the Irina Viner-Usmanova Gymnastics Palace started

-In 2017 building works of the Irina Viner-Usmanova Gymnastics Palace started.
+In 2017 building works started for the Irina Viner-Usmanova Gymnastics Palace.

 In 2017, tubular passages of burrowing animals were described as a new ichnospecies Skolithos gorodnensis in the Coniacian deposits near the stream bed of the Bolshaya Glinka River.

-In November 2018, the mayor of Moscow, Sergey Sobyanin, inaugurated the cable car over the Moskva River, linking Luzhniki sports complex with Sparrow Hills and Kosygin Street, reducing the journey time to five minutes.
+On 26 November 2018, the mayor of Moscow Sergey Sobyanin opened the cable car above the Moskva River, connecting the Luzhniki sports complex with Sparrow Hills and Kosygin Street.

-In 2018, Moscow's car sharing system has become the biggest in Europe in terms of vehicle fleet, with about 25,000 people using the service daily.
-Moscow carsharing also became the second in the world in terms of fleet with 16.5K available vehicles.
+In 2018, Moscow's car sharing system became the biggest in Europe.
+Moscow carsharing became the second in the world in terms of fleet with 16.5K available vehicles.

 June 2019: Opening ceremony of the Irina Viner-Usmanova Gymnastics Palace

-Dream Island amusement park in Moscow opened on February 29, 2020.
+Dream Island, the largest indoor theme park in Europe, opened on 29 February 2020.

 2020: Average July temperature